Bath salts (drug)

+Drugs

+Bath salts usually contain cathinones, typically methylenedioxypyrovalerone (MDPV, also known as "monkey dust", although this term can refer to MDPHP as well), methylone or mephedrone; however, the chemical composition varies widely and products labeled with the same name may also contain derivatives of pyrovalerone or pipradrol.
+In Europe the main synthetic cathinone is mephedrone, whereas in the US MDPV is more common.

 Pharmacology

-Pharmacologically, bath salts usually contain a cathinone, typically methylenedioxypyrovalerone (MDPV), methylone or mephedrone; however, the chemical composition varies widely and products labeled with the same name may also contain derivatives of pyrovalerone or pipradrol.
-In Europe the main synthetic cathinone is mephedrone, whereas in the US MDPV is more common.

-Very little is known about how bath salts interact with the brain and how they are metabolized by the body.
+Pharmacologically, very little is known about how bath salts interact with the brain and how they are metabolized by the body.
 Scientists are inclined to believe that bath salts have a powerful addictive potential and can increase users' tolerance.
 They are similar to amphetamines in that they cause stimulant effects by increasing the concentration of monoamines such as dopamine, serotonin, and norepinephrine in synapses.
 They are generally less able to cross the blood brain barrier than amphetamines due to the presence of a beta-keto group that increases the compound's polarity.

 Usage

-Bath salts can be ingested orally, snorted, smoked, or injected.
+Bath salts can be ingested orally, snorted, smoked, plugged or injected.
 Bath salts can be detrimental to human health and can potentially cause erratic behavior, hallucinations, and delusions.
-This is often due to their wakefullness-promoting effect, leading to insomnia.
+This is often due to their wakefulness-promoting effect, leading to insomnia.